engie-group/shaystack/docs/url_provider.md

 # URL Provider

 Use `HAYSTACK_PROVIDER=shaystack.providers.db` or `HAYSTACK_PROVIDER=shaystack.providers.url`
 to use this provider.
-Add the variable `HAYSTACK_DB=<url>` to expose an Haystack file via the Haystack protocol.
+Add the variable `HAYSTACK_DB=<url>` to expose a Haystack file via the Haystack protocol.
 The methods `/read` and `/hisRead` was implemented.
 The `<url>` may have the classic form (`http://...`, `ftp://...` , `file://...`, etc.) or can reference an S3 file (`s3://...` [more...](AWS.md)).
 The time series to manage history must be referenced in the entity, with the `hisURI`